dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/kestrel/endpoints.md

 ## Configure HTTPS

+Kestrel supports securing endpoints with HTTPS.
+The way you configure HTTPS depends on how endpoints are defined.

 If [URL prefixes](#configure-endpoints-with-urls) are used to define endpoints, HTTPS can be used only if a default certificate is provided in HTTPS endpoint configuration.
 For example, use <xref:Microsoft.AspNetCore.Server.Kestrel.Core.KestrelServerOptions> configuration or a configuration file as shown [earlier in this article](#configure-certificates-in-appsettingsjson).

-To create a development certificate, use the [dev-certs tool](/dotnet/core/tools/dotnet-dev-certs).
-The tool is automatically installed when the [.NET SDK](/dotnet/core/sdk) is installed.

-The development certificate is available only for the user that generates the certificate.
-Some browsers require granting explicit permission to trust the local development certificate.

-For information about configuring HTTPS, such as specifying SSL certificates and SSL/TLS protocols, see the following sections of this article:
+For more information about configuring HTTPS, such as using configuration or code to specify SSL certificates and SSL/TLS protocols, see the following sections of this article:

 * [Configure certificates in appsettings.json](#configure-certificates-in-appsettingsjson)
 * [Configure client certificates in appsettings.json](#configure-client-certificates-in-appsettingsjson)